tiashDev/pic-docs/docs/source/api.rst

 .. _wait:

 wait *secs*
-   """Waits for *secs* seconds.
+   Waits for *secs* seconds.
-   :param secs: The number of seconds."""

 .. _setx:

 setx *x*
-   """Sets the X coordinate of the turtle to *x*.
+   Sets the X coordinate of the turtle to *x*.
-   :param y: The Y coordinate."""

 .. _sety:

 sety *y*
-   """Sets the Y coordinate of the turtle to *y*.
+   Sets the Y coordinate of the turtle to *y*.
-   :param y: The Y coordinate."""

 .. _stamp: